threefoldfoundation/info_cloud/src/qsfs/evdc_qsfs_get_started.md

 - ZDB-FS fuse layer
 - ZSTOR for the dispersed storage

-Now, there are 2 ways to run the Quantum Safe Filesystem:
+Now, there are 2 ways to run the zstor filesystem:
 - In self-management mode for the metadata;
 - A 'Quantum Storage Enabled' mode.